 The rapid growth of urban areas in Ontario and the consequent expansion of industrial and transportation infrastructure has resulted in significant changes to the local ecosystem.
 Although the effects of roadways, industrial activities, and power generation on wildlife have been studied, the impact of ground vibrations from these sources remains poorly understood.

-The project team developed a tool that can simulate the ground vibrations produced transportation infrastructure so that the Davy Lab can investigate the impact of these vibrations on turtle egg development in a controlled laboratory environment.
+The project team has developed a tool that can simulate the ground vibrations produced transportation infrastructure so that the Davy Lab can investigate the impact of these vibrations on turtle egg development in a controlled laboratory environment.
 By measuring environmental parameters like temperature and humidity, the tool will enable the Davy Lab to study the effects of ground vibrations on turtle eggs and other ground-dwelling species.
 This research will provide valuable insights into the impact of human activities on the local ecosystem and help identify measures to mitigate their negative effects.

 Project Objectives